dome9/cloud-bots-gcp/README.md

 The cloudbot function in GCP is triggered from Dome9 using a webhook.
 For this, the URL of the function is required.

+1. Click on the Cloud Function you created.
 1. Copy the URL for Dome9 Notification.

 ## Multiple Accounts